What’s it all about?

 For house price information please visit the sold data tab.

 Outdoors: There’s plenty to interest sporty types with tennis courts, golf course, playing fields and rowing clubs all close by.
 Dukes Meadows Golf and Tennis is a local favourite.
+For local gyms, there is The Hogarth Club and Virgin Active Chiswick Riverside.

 - Walking into Fosters’ Bookshop is like taking a step back in time.
 Based in the oldest shop on Chiswick High Road, the family run business specialises in old and rare texts, as well as illustrated children’s books.